 I like my life in Istanbul but one thing that is absent from my life is camping trips in northern Michigan.
 I’ve been camping a few times in Turkey but it’s not quite the same.
 It’s a complicated process to get out of Istanbul and driving out to spend time in the middle of nowhere isn’t a part of Turkish culture as much as it’s been ingrained in American culture, particularly for those who have grown up in Michigan.
 After camping on Lake Superior in the Upper Peninsula, nowhere else seems to feel as remote or peaceful.

 Olympos, on Turkey’s Mediterranean coast, though, is an exception.
-(The Mediterranean is warm, though, unlike Lake Superior.
-Swimming in Lake Superior is a character-building experience.)
+(The Mediterranean is warm, unlike Lake Superior.
+Swimming in the Mediterranean is pleasant, whereas Lake Superior is a character-building experience.)
 When I need to recuperate after Istanbul gets too much I head down there.
-It’s a rock beach, and on the far left-hand side of the bay there are thousands of flat, smooth stones, perfect for skipping.
-When I was there just before heading to Michigan, my friends expressed amazement at how I could get stones to dance across the water.
+It’s a rock beach, and on the far left-hand side of the bay one can find hundreds of flat, smooth stones, perfect for skipping.
+When I was there just before heading to Michigan, some friends expressed amazement at how I could get stones to dance across the water.
 I explained that I had learned when I was small, vague memories of the summer dad had taught my siblings and me the subtle art of stone skipping coming to my head.
 We’d always stop for a snack and to skip stones at the Mackinac Bridge on our way up to Lake Superior.
 I tried to instruct them in my broken Turkish that they needed to spin it from the finger and wrist rather than throw from the shoulder, but despite my instruction they couldn’t quite manage it.

 Frankfort isn’t in the Upper Peninsula, but our time was limited and it was close to where my parents had picked me up.
 It supposedly was a very wonderful place, as my friends in Elk Rapids informed me when I told them where we were camping.
 When we drove through town after setting up our tents in the Betsie River campground, however, we were a bit let down to find only a Family Fare supermarket and a Subway that was closed for the night.
 As we drove back to the campsite laden with groceries from the Family Fare we remarked that Frankfort sure looked bigger on the map.
 Our dinner that evening was brats over the fire on the silver aluminum plates from 1966.